 Problem Statement

-The problem is it is unknown if there is a relationship between immigration trauma and posttraumatic growth among leaders [deacons/elders] of diaspora Myanmar churches within the District of Columbia Baptist Convention.

 The problem is inconsistent church attendance, inadequate financial giving, and being prone to conflict may indicate a failure to overcome immigration trauma through posttraumatic growth among leaders [deacons/elders] of diaspora Myanmar churches within the District of Columbia Baptist Convention (Sternberg, Gregorich, Paul & Stewart, 2016; Tedeschi & Calhoun, 2004).

 Purpose Statement

-The purpose of this quantitative correlational study is to investigate the relationship between immigration trauma and posttraumatic growth among leaders [deacons/elders] of diaspora Myanmar churches in the District of Columbia Baptist Convention.
+The purpose of this quantitative correlational study is to examine the relationship between immigration trauma and posttraumatic growth among leaders [deacons/elders] of diaspora Myanmar churches in the District of Columbia Baptist Convention.

 Background of the Problem (1-2 pages)